What is the retina?

 A retinal detachment can develop in anyone at any time of life, but the frequency of this condition is higher in the following groups:

-- High myopia – please have regular retina exams if you have high myopia
+- High myopia – please have regular retina exams

 - Persons aged 50 and over